Grafton High School (Massachusetts)

 Grafton High School is a high school in Grafton, Massachusetts, United States.
-It has a population of 875 students in grades 9–12, with an average class size of 21.
+The school has an enrollment size of approximately 900 students in grades 9–12.

 The curriculum offers a wide variety of courses in areas of business and computer science, music, video game design, English, family consumer science, health, physical education, mathematics, science and technology, social studies, special education, visual and performing arts, world languages, community service, school service, and independent studies.

 History

 Although Grafton operated a high school as early as 1838, the first purpose-built building was constructed in 1850, and served as the town’s high school for over 100 years.
 In 1952, the “Grafton Junior-Senior High School” opened on a large parcel of land along Lake Ripple.
 The school moved to a new building on the same parcel in 1963 and, in 2012, to its current building.
 The 1963 high school now serves as the Grafton Middle School housing grades 7 and 8, and the 1952 building serves as the town’s municipal offices and senior center.